-So does the benefits of wearing high heels out weigh the costs?
-For most women the answer is a resounding yes!
+So do the benefits of wearing high heels outweigh the costs?
+For most women, the answer is a resounding yes!
 I know I’m never going to get women (or men) to stop wearing them.
-My goal is to limit the the amount of time you spend in them and perhaps reduce/prevent the associated pain.
+My goal is to limit the amount of time you spend in them and perhaps reduce/prevent the associated pain.

 Reasons to rethink the high heel:

 An elevated heel of any height shortens and weakens the calf musculature and Achilles tendon.

 Prolonged use causes permanent Achilles tendon shortening.

 Excessive strain on the plantar fascia and Achilles tendon.

 A bodyweight shift forward changes your natural upright posture and causes muscle fatigue and compensatory movement patterns.

 Increased impact forces on all of your joints specifically your knees, ankles and toes.